 Dispelling some of the obscurity around engaging school audiences

 Schools make up an important part of most cultural organisations’ audiences.
-As research shows (check out section five of this report for a great overview of studies), engagement at a young age has the potential to engage audiences long term into their adult years.
+Research shows that engagement at a young age has the potential to engage audiences long term into their adult years.
 Visiting with family is a big influencing factor on future engagement, but importantly, school visits have the potential to engage those that might not otherwise get the opportunity to visit their local theatre or museum.

 Key factors schools highlighted they were looking for: